webdigga/large-currency-transfers-co-uk/src/posts/do-ear-defenders-and-ear-plugs-work.md

 However, the efficacy of ear defenders relies on factors like design, quality, proper fit, and the level of noise exposure.
 It's essential to select ear defenders that adhere to safety standards and offer sufficient protection for the specific noise levels in the environment.

-Moreover, wearing ear defenders correctly and consistently is vital in noisy settings to maximize their effectiveness.
+Moreover, wearing ear defenders correctly and consistently is vital in noisy settings to maximise their effectiveness.
 Inadequate usage or sporadic wearing can compromise their ability to shield ears effectively.

 In essence, ear defenders are highly effective tools for reducing the risk of hearing damage caused by loud noises when chosen and employed correctly.
 They play a crucial role in preserving ear health and preventing noise-induced hearing loss in noisy environments.